beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > > The Console tab in particular should always be open, unless there is a specific reason to view another tab.

-Besonders der Console-Tab sollte immer geöffnet sein (es sei denn, es gibt einen besonderen Grund, einen anderen Tab anzuschauen).
+- Besonders der Console-Tab sollte immer geöffnet sein (es sei denn, es gibt einen besonderen Grund, einen anderen Tab anzuschauen).

 > Keep both your code and the web page open together at the same time, all the time.

-Habt immer euren Editor und eure Webseite gleichzeitig offen.
+Habt immer euren Editor und eure Webseite gleichzeitig offen

 > If and when your code fails to compile and your browser lights up like a Christmas tree: